Central Kurdish: 1990s

 Kurdistan Region Parliament passed a provisional constitution in 1992 making Kurdish the official language of Kurdistan Region.
-'Kurdish' would refer to Sorani which also became the language of instruction in Kurmanji– and Gorani–speaking areas until these linguistic communities demanded education Kurmanji and Gorani, respectively.
-Sorani ceased as language of instruction in these areas in the mid–2000s.
+'Kurdish' would refer to Central Kurdish which also became the language of instruction in Kurmanji– and Gorani–speaking areas until these linguistic communities demanded education in Kurmanji and Gorani, respectively.
+Central Kurdish ceased as language of instruction in these areas in the mid-2000s.
 In 1997, the Kurdistan Sciency Academy was established in Erbil with the goal of creating a unitary language in the autonomous region.